Skip to content

 What is the future of phosphorus management?

-Recovery and reuse are set to become a bigger part of the industry as green technologies and the creation of a circular economy for resources gains increased attention.
-It is also important to highlight that approaches to phosphorus management are still evolving and leading technology providers, including VWT UK, are investing heavily in research and development to create the next generation of treatment solutions.
+Recovery and reuse are set to become a bigger part of the industry as green technologies and the creation of a circular economy for resource gains have increased attention.
+It is also important to highlight that approaches to phosphorus management are still evolving, and leading technology providers, including Veolia, are investing heavily in research and development to create the next generation of treatment solutions.

 Matthew Langdon